christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Boundaries are reframed as creative constraints enabling coherence
 - Territory-specific learning is treated as necessary foundation
 - Metaphysical claims are bounded to threshold experience, not universal principle
-- Practitioners document their own territory's specific manifestation patterns through the Conversational Log Protocol
+- Practitioners document their own territory's specific manifestation patterns through the Structured Dialogue Protocol
 - Each practitioner's Territory Baseline becomes the reference frame for all subsequent documentation

 **Character Integration:** Liminality operates *within* boundaries, not across universal domains.
 Your territory, your boundary, your manifestation—all captured through your documented dialogue.